buthontingtimothy/Capstone/README.md

 2. **Tableau Dashboard**:
    - The cleaned and grouped dataset (`okcupid_profiles_output.csv`) was used to create an interactive Tableau dashboard for exploratory data analysis.
    - **Link to Tableau Dashboard**: [OkCupid EDA Dashboard](https://public.tableau.com/app/profile/hon.ting.but/viz/EDA_17400899191730/Story)

 ---

+## Presentation

+The **`Presentation.pdf`** file contains the slides for presentation.
+It provides a detailed overview of the project, including:
+- Problem statement and objectives.
+- Methodology and data processing pipeline.
+- Results and insights from the recommendation system and EDA.
+- Conclusions and future work.

+---